TheArjunAgarwal/sem3-notes/agth.typ

 ]
 #definition(title : "Awesome Auctions?")[
 We want an auction to have the following propoerties
-- *Dominent Stratergy Incentive Compatible (DSIC)*: Truthful bidding must be a dominant stratergy.
+- *Dominant Strategy Incentive Compatible (DSIC)*: Truthful bidding must be a dominant stratergy.
-- *Strong Performence Guarentee*: Maximize $sum x_i v_i$ or social surplus.
+- *Strong Performance Guarantee*: Maximize $sum x_i v_i$ or social surplus.
-- Polytime Computablity
+- Polytime Computability
 ]#footnote[I am not sure if this is the real term for this.
 Will check at some point.]

-#definition(title : "Sponsered Search Auctions")[
+#definition(title : "Sponsored Search Auctions")[
 $n$ agents, $k$ slots, $i^("th")$ slot has click through rate $alpha_i$ where $alpha_1 >= dots >= alpha_k$ and valuations $v_j$.
 Agent $j$ derives value $alpha_i v_j$ if $i^("th")$ slot is allocated to $j$.

 We want to choose allocation and pricing rules.